AlbertW18/AlbertW18/README.md

 </p>

 ## About me
 I'm Albert Wijaya.
-A web Developer.
+A Web Developer.

-I ocassionally blog and tweet about my projects.
+I ocassionally blog about my projects.

 ## Things I am passionate about
 - Website
 - Open source :octocat:

 ## Get in touch :coffee:
 - Your future buddy to discuss Android related things and tech in general on [Twitter](https://twitter.com/).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/)
 - And of course GitHub you're already on (Recursion).